 - signalling upgrades between South Geelong and Waurn Ponds

 - new green open spaces and urban design improvements

 - a business case to determine the infrastructure required to deliver more services.
 This will explore upgrades to the rail tunnel between Geelong and South Geelong and the rail line over the Barwon River.

-To safely deliver the South Geelong to Waurn Ponds Duplication, trees and vegetation need to be removed along the rail corridor and nearby to enable major construction.
+To safely deliver the South Geelong to Waurn Ponds Duplication, trees and vegetation were removed along the rail corridor to enable major construction to take place.

-Find out more information on vegetation removal, reuse and replacement.
+Find out more information on vegetation and landscaping approach.

-The Djilang Alliance (McConnell Dowell, Downer, Arup and WSP Australia) will deliver the project.
+The Djilang Alliance (McConnell Dowell, Downer, Arup and WSP Australia) are delivering the project.

 An online industry briefing session for local contractors and suppliers ran in August 2022.

 A What We Heard report from the latest round of community consultation in August / September 2022 has been released.
 The report features feedback on the updated designs for the project and colour palette selections for key infrastructure.